 “Finally, examine your beliefs about learning.
 It does not happen quickly and intelligence is not fixed.
 Stay positive and persist, believing that talent can be developed.
 You can learn material by working hard, seeking help and using effective strategies.” – Billie Streufert for USA Today Online

-Keep persevering and there’s a good chance you’ll achieve your goals, we can do it!
+Keep persevering and nothing will be able to stop you from achieving your goals, we can do it!